xu-research-lab/microbial-embeddings/README.md

 ### Part 2: Downstream Classification using SNE

-The `membed class-attention`  An attention-based classification model that operates on pre-trained microbial embeddings.
-The model assigns learnable weights to each microbe within a sample to identify the key taxa most predictive of the classification target.

 The **membed class-attention** module is an attention-based classification model that operates on pre-trained microbial embeddings.
 It assigns learnable weights to each microbe within a sample to identify the key taxa most predictive of a classification target.

 - **Prerequisites:**